oakmac/crazytablejs/README.md

 - anything "inside" a cell or header (HTML)
 - methods of requesting data (ie: AJAX)
 - the way the table looks (ie: CSS), crazytable provides plenty of access to add CSS classes and even style attributes directly on <td> elements, but purposefully does not do any style calculations on the table

+Open questions:
+- how to handle colgroups?
+- how to handle rowspans?
+- tfoot?
+- long-scrolling tables vs pagination?
+- how to handle millions of rows? does this requirement make sense?